Hotels in China range from basic hostels to luxurious five-star hotels. There are literally thousands of them scattered all throughout China.

 You will have a private bathroom in most three-star and above hotels, including free toiletries, a hair dryer, and a hot shower.
 Generally, you will have a Western toilet in your private bathroom, though don’t be surprised if that’s not the case in remote areas.

 Fancy a bite to eat?
 Most three-star hotels have an in-house restaurant serving local Chinese cuisine, while higher-rated hotels (four-star and above) serve both local and Western cuisine.
 Higher-rated hotels usually have at least one bar, one restaurant, and room service.

-Higher-rated hotel in China are also the perfect place for a business meeting.
+Higher-rated hotels in China are also the perfect place for a business meeting.
 Generally, hotel meeting rooms include multimedia services, translation services, courier services, and a host to make your business meeting run as smooth and efficient as possible.

 China provides a 220-volt, 50-Hz power supply, thus appliances requiring 110-volt will need an adapter.
 Some higher-rated hotels will provide these for free.

 Please note, tap water in China is not drinkable.
-Most hotels offer one or two bottles of water per room for free, otherwise you can purchase bottled water for a very small price ($0.25-$0.75 per bottle).
+Most hotels offer one or two bottles of water per room for free, otherwise, you can purchase bottled water for a very small price ($0.25-$0.75 per bottle).